 The district still would have covered the cost of special education services and specialized transportation under the new formula.

 “I understand what they are trying to accomplish,” says 4th District City Councilman Bill Henry, whose two daughters attend a city charter.
 “All schools are struggling to build more bricks with less straw.
 But you shouldn’t take straw away from the schools doing well to do that.”

 Prior to the district’s decision to withdraw, Henry introduced a City Council resolution calling for equitable funding for Baltimore charters.
 The resolution had the full backing of the council, sending a strong message of support to the pro-charter forces.

 “We dodged a bad thing happening to us,” says Henry of the board’s decision to withdraw the proposal.
 “But a victory is getting all of the resources that we all deserve.”

 Education reform advocates say Baltimore is not alone in its struggle to distribute funds equitably.

 “In lots of states we are seeing people annually try to rejigger funding formulas, in particular because charter schools are more popular than people anticipated,” says Derrell Bradford, a Baltimore native who leads New York school reform group NYCAN.

 “Since charter schools are a creation of the state law, these are state problems that manifest themselves locally,” says Bradford.

-Maryland state law requires charter schools to get “commensurate funding” as their traditional public school counterparts, but doesn’t spell out how.
+requires charter schools to get “commensurate funding” as their traditional public school counterparts, but doesn’t spell out how.
 Both charter and public school leaders agree that following the law to the letter could bankrupt the system, so they negotiate each year.

 But local charter leaders say the district lacks spending transparency, making a necessity of third-party mediators like the well-respected Schmoke, president of the University of Baltimore and former dean of Howard University Law School.